|Indonesia at a Glance|

 A Permanent Presence in Jakarta

 The Council has fielded a permanent office, led by its Indonesia Representative in Jakarta since 2003.
-Today, the Council's Indonesia Representatives, Ms. Desi Indrimayutri brings a wealth of Indonesia experience and important connections to the benefit of Council members.
-Desi is available to members to assist in formulating advocacy strategy, communicating with government officials, arranging meetings for members in Indonesia, clarifying and reporting on government policy and actions, and responding to all member requests in Indonesia.
+Today, the Council's Chief Indonesia Representatives, Dr. Landry Subianto brings a wealth of Indonesia experience and high-level network to the benefit of Council members.
+Dr. Subianto and the Council Indonesia Team assist in formulating advocacy strategy, communicating with government officials, clarifing and reporting on government policies and regulations.

 Success Stories in Indonesia

 Historically, Indonesia has been a resource-rich land, integral to spices, rubber and minerals trades, and a center of power for Javanese kings who had created a Southeast Asia-wide tributary system.
 Portuguese explorers were the first to integrate Indonesia’s natural resource wealth into the European trading system.
 Colonial powers Spain, the Netherlands, Great Britain and Japan followed, each claiming supremacy over the country.
-During foreign occupations, however, an Indonesian Independence Movement gained in popularity and power and, under the leadership of Sukarno and Hatta, ousted the Dutch in 1949.
-Sukarno was named president and led Indonesia during the turbulent post-colonial era in Southeast Asia and established Indonesia as a leader in the Non-Aligned Movement.
-Sukarno was replaced by military leader Suharto in a coup in 1966, who stabilized Indonesia under authoritarian rule, bringing steady economic growth and drawing Indonesia closer to the West, but clamping down on democratic reforms.
+During foreign occupations, however, an Indonesian Independence Movement gained in popularity and power and, under the leadership of Soekarno, ousted the Dutch in 1949.
+Soekarno was named president and led Indonesia during the turbulent post-colonial era in Southeast Asia, established Indonesia as a leader in the Non-Aligned Movement.
+Sukarno was replaced by military leader Soeharto in a coup in 1966, who stabilized Indonesia under authoritarian rule, bringing steady economic growth and drawing Indonesia closer to the West, but clamping down on democratic reforms.
+On August 8, 1967, Indonesia, Malaysia, the Philippines, Singapore and Thailand established the Association of South East Asian Nations (ASEAN).